Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Opportunity and demand.
 - [ ] The service value chain.
-- [ ] Continual improvement.
+- [ ] Continual Improvement.
 - [ ] Governance.

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about service relationship management is CORRECT?
+### Which statement about service Relationship Management is CORRECT?

 - [x] It requires co-operation of both the service provider and service consumer.
 - [ ] It focuses on the service actions performed by users.